ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 The GREEN Working Group is chartered to explore use cases, derive requirements, and provide solutions for identifying and characterizing energy efficiency metrics, methods related to energy consumption of network devices, and optimizing energy efficiency across the network.

-The [Internet Architecture Board](https://www.iab.org/) has recently established the [Environmental Impacts of Internet Technology (E-Impact)](https://datatracker.ietf.org/group/eimpact/about/) program as a venue for discussing environmental impacts and sustainability of Internet technology.
-Within this scope, the program looks at trends, issues, improvement opportunities, ideas, best practices, and subsequent direction of work related to Internet technology, architecture, and operations, including visibility and efficiency on energy and other environmentally-impacting attributes.
-In particular, the group focuses on Internet architecture's role in these topics.
+The [Internet Research Task Force](https://irtf.org/) have established the [Sustainability and the Internet Research Group (SUSTAIN)](https://www.irtf.org/sustain.html) to contribute to the advancement of the Internet as a fundamental part of sustainable and resilient societies and the planet, through conceptual and evidence-based multi-disciplinary research collaboration.
+Membership in the SUSTAIN Research Group is open to all interested parties.

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-343-ict-environmental-impact